CALL FOR PAPERS — "City of Stars"

 Cullman Hall of the Universe, Rose Center for Earth & Space, American Museum of Natural History

-Thursday, July 11, afternoon and evening
+Thursday, July 11, afternoon

 - Tour: The astronomical artwork and starry ceiling of New York City's Grand Central Terminal at 42nd Street & Park Avenue